-Serious adverse events or undesirable side effects from TNX-102 SL or any of our other product candidates could arise either during clinical development or, if approved, after the approved product has been marketed.
-The results of future clinical studies, including TNX-102 SL, may show that our product candidates cause serious adverse events or undesirable side effects, which could interrupt, delay or halt clinical studies, resulting in delay of, or failure to obtain, marketing approval from the FDA and other regulatory authorities.
+Serious adverse events or undesirable side effects from Tonmya or any of our other product candidates could arise either during clinical development or, if approved, after the approved product has been marketed.
+The results of future clinical studies, including Tonmya, may show that our product candidates cause serious adverse events or undesirable side effects, which could interrupt, delay or halt clinical studies, resulting in delay of, or failure to obtain, marketing approval from the FDA and other regulatory authorities.

-If TNX-102 SL or any of our other product candidates cause serious adverse events or undesirable side effects or suffer from quality control issues:
+If Tonmya or any of our other product candidates cause serious adverse events or undesirable side effects or suffer from quality control issues:

-- regulatory authorities may impose a clinical hold or risk evaluation and mitigation strategies, or REMS, which could result in substantial delays, significantly increase the cost of development, and/or adversely impact our ability to continue development of the product; - regulatory authorities may require the addition of statements, specific warnings, or contraindications to the product label, or restrict the product's indication to a smaller potential treatment population; - we may be required to change the way the product is administered or conduct additional clinical studies; - we may be required to implement a risk minimization action plan, which could result in substantial cost increases and have a negative impact on our ability to commercialize the product; - we may be required to limit the patients who can receive the product; - we may be subject to limitations on how we promote the product; - · we may, voluntarily or involuntarily, initiate field alerts for product recall, which may result in shortages; - sales of the product may decrease significantly; - regulatory authorities may require us to take our approved product off the market; - · we may be subject to litigation or product liability claims; and - · our reputation may suffer.
+- regulatory authorities may impose a clinical hold or risk evaluation and mitigation strategies, or REMS, which could result in substantial delays, significantly increase the cost of development, and/or adversely impact our ability to continue development of the product; - regulatory authorities may require the addition of statements, specific warnings, or contraindications to the product label, or restrict the product's indication to a smaller potential treatment population; - we may be required to change the way the product is administered or conduct additional clinical studies; - we may be required to implement a risk minimization action plan, which could result in substantial cost increases and have a negative impact on our ability to commercialize the product; - we may be required to limit the patients who can receive the product; - the FDA may rescind the Breakthrough Therapy designation if the risk outweigh the benefit; - we may be subject to limitations on how we promote the product; - we may, voluntarily or involuntarily, initiate field alerts for product recall, which may result in shortages; - sales of the product may decrease significantly; - regulatory authorities may require us to take our approved product off the market; - · we may be subject to litigation or product liability claims; and - our reputation may suffer.